-Hiroshima has the largest tram network in Japan, with eight lines connecting Hiroshima Station to many attractions.
-Tram line 2 goes to Miyajima-guchi, where ferries to Miyajima depart.
-A single tram ride costs 240 yen, and the Japan Rail Pass is not valid for trams.
+In Hiroshima, you’ll find the largest tram network in Japan, with eight lines connecting Hiroshima Station to many of the city’s main attractions.
+Tram Line 2 runs to Miyajima-guchi, where ferries depart for Miyajima Island.
+A single tram ride costs 240 yen, and the Japan Rail Pass is not valid on trams.

-You can use IC cards like Suica and Icoca to pay for trams, buses, and ferries to Miyajima.
-A one-day tram pass costs 700 yen, and for an extra 300 yen, you get a pass that includes the ferry ride to Miyajima.
+You can use IC cards such as Suica and Icoca to pay for trams, buses, and the ferry to Miyajima.
+A one-day tram pass costs 700 yen, and for an additional 300 yen, you can purchase a pass that also includes the ferry ride.
 The Hiroshima Sightseeing Loop Buses (Meipuru-pu) cover central Hiroshima’s top sights.
-A one-day pass for these buses costs 600 yen, or 240 yen per ride.
+A one-day bus pass costs 600 yen, or 240 yen per ride.

 Hiroshima Travel Tips